TykTechnologies/tyk-demo/README.md

 # Repository Structure

 * `deployments/*`: Contains all the deployments available as sub-directories
-* `Tyk Demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment
+* `tyk_demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment
 * `scripts/*.sh`: Some useful commands encapsulated in scripts
 * `up.sh`: Brings up the deployment
 * `down.sh`: Takes down the deployment